-- MG 301 3-0-3 Principles of Management: Course familiarizes students with current management concepts and practices as they apply to today's business world and examines the manager's role within the organization and the current business environment.
-Pre-requisites: EN 111 and 112, Junior Standing. - MG 320 3-0-3 Organizational Behavior: Course examines individual, group, and organizational level behavioral concepts, techniques, and applications required of effective managers within all types of organizations.
-Pre-requisite: MG 301. - MG 378 3-0-3 Entrepreneurship: Entrepreneurship identifies the management skills necessary for starting, buying, or working for a business with high growth potential.
+MG 301 3-0-3 PRINCIPLES OF MANAGEMENT

+Course familiarizes students with current management concepts and practices as they apply to today's business world and examines the manager's role within the organization and the current business environment.
+Pre-requisite: EN 111 and 112, Junior Standing

+MG 320 3-0-3 ORGANIZATIONAL BEHAVIOR

+Course examines individual, group, and organizational level behavioral concepts, techniques, and applications required of effective managers within all types of organizations.
+Pre-requisite: MG 301.

+MG 378 3-0-3 ENTREPRENEURSHIP

+Entrepreneurship identifies the management skills necessary for starting, buying, or working for a business with high growth potential.
 Areas address include the positives and negatives of starting a business, researching, and developing a business concept; investigating market factors; and planning financial strategies.
 Student will evaluate business ideas and develop a written feasibility plan.
-Pre-requisite: MG 301. - MG 388 3-0-3 Human Resource Management: Course presents a broad introduction to the nature, policies, and practices of personnel administration by examining the organization's internal and external environment.
-Prerequisite: MG 301.
+Pre-requisite: MG 301.

+MG 388 3-0-3 HUMAN RESOURCE MANAGEMENT

+Course presents a broad introduction to the nature, policies, and practices of personnel administration by examining the organization's internal and external environment.
+Pre-requisite: MG 301.

-- MG 401 3-0-3 Operations Management: An introduction to various components of the production and operations functions in both manufacturing and service organizations.
+MG 401 3-0-3 OPERATIONS MANAGEMENT

+An introduction to various components of the production and operations functions in both manufacturing and service organizations.
 Operations management is viewed as a system, as an organizational function, and as a decision-making support system.
-Pre-requisites: MG 301, MA223, Junior Standing. - MG 403: 3-0-3 Creativity and Innovation: This is a study of creativity process to help students to master creativity and innovation problem-solving techniques.
-Thus, exploit their entrepreneurial cultural thinking.
-Pre-requisite: MG 378. - MG 409 3-0-3 Management Science: The purpose of this course is to equip the student with the appropriate level of knowledge, skills and abilities in management science.
-Students are expected to demonstrate competence in topics as linear programming, transportation and assignment algorithms, PERT and Gantt, inventory models, decision theory, markov models, queuing theory and simulation.
-Pre-requisites: MA 223, SS 307. - MG 410 3-0-3 Employee Relations and Collective Bargaining: Study of federal regulation of private and public sector human resource management practices.
-The history of collective bargaining and administration in the private and public sectors will be covered.
-Pre-requisites: MG 301, MG 388. - MG 418 3-0-3 Compensation Administration: The study of examination & evaluation of the compensation subsystem as a vital component in establishing a workplace structure that stimulates employee performance.
-Prerequisites: MG 301, MG 388. - MG 421 3-0-3 Organizational Structure and Design: This course is designed for the student to understand the variety of ways in organizing companies in various environments.
+Pre-requisite: MG 301, MA223, Junior Standing.

+MG 409 3-0-3 MANAGEMENT SCIENCE

+The purpose of this course is to equip the student with the appropriate level of knowledge, skills and abilities in management science.
+Students are expected to demonstrate competence in topics as linear programming, transportation and assignment algorithms, PERT and Gantt, inventory models, decision theory, marcov models, queuing theory and simulation.
+Pre-requisite: MA 223, SS 307.

+MG 421 3-0-3 ORGANIZATIONAL STRUCTURE AND DESIGN

+This course is designed for the student to understand the variety of ways in organizing companies in various environments.
 Theories of organizational design will be summarized.
 The application, strengths, and weaknesses of difference organizational structures will be studied.
+Pre-requisite: MG 301.

-Prerequisite: MG 301. - MG 457 3-0-3 Small Business Management: The purpose of this course is to provide the student with appropriate knowledge, skill, and abilities needed to effectively create and operate a small business entity.
-Pre-requisite: Senior Standing, MG 301. - MG 480 3-0-3 Entrepreneurship Senior Capstone Project: The Senior capstone project allows students to implement the business plan that has been created through the concentration for their venture.
-Areas addressed included the positives and negatives of starting a business, researching, investigating market factors, and planning financial strategies.
-Pre-requisite: MG 378. - MG 492 3-0-3 Organizational Culture: The course will cover the nature, definitions, theories, and aspects of organizational culture.
-The course covers patterns of behavior and their relationship to organizational culture, especially the impact of the organization's business on employee behavior and culture.
-Pre-requisites: MG 301, MG 388. - MG 496 3-0-3 Strategic Management: The capstone course for all School of Business majors, this course requires the student to demonstrate competency in the ability to apply the knowledge skills and abilities developed in prior coursework to the analysis of company and industry performance and in formulating business policy.
-Note: This course will count towards graduation requirements of the School of Business Only if taken in the last semester of coursework.
-Pre-requisite: Senior Standing.
-Co-requisite: BA 499.
+MG 457 3-0-3 SMALL BUSINESS MANAGEMENT

+The purpose of this course is to provide the student with appropriate knowledge, skill, and abilities needed to effectively create and operate a small business entity.
+Pre-requisite: Senior Standing, MG 301.

+MG 496 3-0-3 STRATEGIC MANAGEMENT

+The capstone course for all School of Business majors, this course requires the student to demonstrate competency in the ability to apply the knowledge skills and abilities developed in prior course work to the analysis of company and industry performance and in formulating business policy.
+Note: This course will count towards graduation requirements of the School of Business Only if taken in the last semester of course work.
+Pre-requisite: Senior Standing; Co-requisite: BA 499.